xnought/svelte-store-anywidget/README.md

 	export let model; // anywidget model
 	register(model); // do this or pass in the model directly just once (once ever)

-	// these are normal svelte stores synced with notebook updates too!
+	// these are normal svelte stores synced with your notebook
+	// you change the value in the python notebook, this svelte store will automatically update
-	// if you update these, the notebook will update too! const count = anywritable("value"); // "value" is the name of the traitlet value on the python class
+        // you change the svelte store value, the python notebook value will auotmatically update const count = anywritable("value"); // "value" is the name of the value on the anywidget python class
 </script>